Bricker Assists on Award-Winning Film

 Robbie Pickering wrote the screenplay and directed the film, while Steve Calitri served as cinematographer.

-, I worked closely with the cinematographer and director to shape the visual landscape of the film,” said Bricker of his work.
+“As the production designer, I worked closely with the cinematographer and director to shape the visual landscape of the film,” said Bricker of his work.
 “More specifically, I oversaw the environment in which the characters lived.
 A script might just say 'HOUSE - DAY', so it's my job to determine what type of house, how it's decorated, what this character owns, and how a particularly location/set fits into the story overall.
 Once we make these decisions, I have to make sure everything is ready and in place before the camera shows up.”

 Bricker also has production credits on four other films — My Name Is Jerry, Backroads, The Cassidy Kids, and Starry Night.